frydaiii/bluebelt_be/README.md

 ```
 python3 client.py
 ```
+Upon starting, the client will initialize a connection to the server.
+It will then prompt you to specify the type of message you want to send (text, voice, or video).
+Based on the chosen message type, you can then input the content of the message.
+The client will send this message to the server.
 ## Server endpoints
 - `/ws/{client_id}`: Websocket endpoint for clients to connect to the server.
 The `client_id` is a unique identifier for each client.
 - `/chats?client_id={client_id}`: GET endpoint to retrieve all chats for a client with `client_id`.